 Wine is a viticulture, hospitality and an export business, says Hunt.
 It's also luxury and traditional branding, as well as product development.
-Because there are so many facets to the business, in implemented right before COVID hit, moving 75 people (or a third of the department) into new roles and investing heavily into building a new insights group.
-Now it's on the road to building up its digital capabilities.
-The pandemic accelerated Arterra's plans to improve its ecommerce offerings, she says, particularly through the Wine Rack network, of which the company owns.
+Because there are so many facets to the business, in early 2020, Hunt brought in a more diverse set of thinkers and doers to the team to build on its knowledge and offer more challenging views.

-Above: To early 2020, Hunt brought in a more drive better diverse set of thinkers and doers to representation the team to build on its knowledge in wine culture, and offer more challenging views.
-Jackson-Triggs A major restructuring was brought diversity to social content.
+Above: To drive better representation in wine culture, Jackson-Triggs brought diversity to social content.